 3 Hare Court is committed to providing high-quality training for those wishing to pursue a career at the Bar.

-We offer two fully-funded pupillages, each with an award of £65,000.
+We offer two fully-funded pupillages, our award for pupillages commencing in October 2026 is £67,500.
 Our aim is to offer all of our pupils tenancy at the end of their pupillage.

-Please contact our Chambers Manager, Guy Mitchell via our dedicated pupillage email address with any questions.
+If you have any questions please contact our Guy Mitchell, Chambers Manager, via our dedicated pupillage email address.

-The evening featured talks covering pupillage, life at 3 Hare Court and The Bar, mini-pupillage, as well as hints and tips on the application process.
-Attendees had the chance to hear from members of Chambers of varying seniority as well as recent tenants following completion of their pupillage and our current pupils.
-If you missed this event you can watch the recording below.
+The evening featured talks covering pupillage, life at 3 Hare Court, as well as hints and tips on the application process and an interactive Q&A session.
+Attendees had the chance to hear from and ask questions of both senior and junior members of Chambers, as well as recent tenants following completion of their pupillage.

 Why apply for pupillage at 3 Hare Court?

-Chambers offers two fully-funded pupillages of 12 months’ duration.
-Each pupillage carries an award of £65,000.
-This is normally made up of £55,000 in the first 6 months, and £10,000 in the second 6 months, plus receipts, but Chambers endeavours to be flexible as to the timing of payments as we understand that finance is a concern to all pupils. £10,000 of the award may be drawn down during the Bar Professional Training Course.
-Chambers also pays for all the compulsory courses which pupils are required to undertake during pupillage.
+We offer two fully-funded pupillages of 12 months’ duration.
+Each pupillage carries an award of £67,500.
+This is normally made up of £57,500 in the first 6 months, and £10,000 in the second 6 months, plus receipts, but we endeavour to be flexible as to the timing of payments as we understand that finance is a concern to all pupils. £10,000 of the award may be drawn down during the Bar Professional Training Course.
+We also pay for all the compulsory courses which pupils are required to undertake during pupillage.

 Back to the top